 Place the rolls in a baking tray, leaving a little space between them.
 Cover and let them rise for another 30–40 minutes.
 Just before baking, drizzle a bit of cream over the rolls, into the gaps and on top.

-for 20–25 minutes until lightly golden.
-Prepare the cream and spread it over the rolls while they’re still slightly warm.
+Bake at 180°C (top and bottom heat, no fan) for 20–25 minutes, until golden brown.
+Finally, mix all the ingredients for the frosting and spread it over the rolls while they’re still slightly warm.